-A Database is a collection of organized, related data.
-Clients access the data by submitting transactions. consisting of a set of commands that follow the ACID properties.
-A replication service maintains a replicated database in a distributed environment.
+A Database is a collection of organized, related data that can be accessed and manipulated through a database management system.
+Clients access the data by submitting transactions.
+A transaction consists of a set of commands and has to follow the ACID properties.

+A replication service maintains a replicated database in a distributed system.
 Each server from the server set maintains a private copy of the database.
 The initial state of the database is identical at all servers.
-Several models of consistency can be defined, the strictest of which is onecopy serializability that requires that the concurrent execution of transactions on a replicated data set is equivalent to a serial execution on a non-replicated data set.
-We focus on enforcing the strict consistency model, but we also support weaker models (see Section 6).
+Several models of consistency can be defined for a replicated database, the strictest of which is one-copy serializability.
+One-copy serializability requires that the concurrent execution of transactions on a replicated data set is equivalent to a serial execution on a non-replicated data set.
+We are focusing on enforcing the strict consistency model, but we also support weaker models (see Section 6).

 An action defines a transition from the current state of the database to the next state; the next state is completely determined by the current state and the action.
 We view actions as having a query part and an update part, either of which can be missing.
-Client transactions translate into actions that are applied to the database.
-The basic model best fits one-operation transactions, but in Section 6 we show how other transaction types can also be supported.
+Client transactions will translate into actions that are applied to the database.
+The basic model best fits one-operation transactions, but as we show in Section 6, active actions and interactive actions can be supported as well.